16 Disastrous Bridal Makeup Myths You Need To Discard Right Away

 Not just the face but your neck and shoulders also need makeup to make sure that your face does not have a different texture than your body.
 Everything should look uniform to create the most natural look possible.
 An easy way to blend uneven skin tones together is to use a light fake tan.

 Choose a lipstick that is a shade or two brighter than what you normally wear, because neutral, brown, and pale lip colors would look washed out in photographs.
 Wear a neutral base with a base of pink or rose color topping it.
-Pinks, roses, and plums are great and classic choices.
+Pinks, roses, magenta, and plums are great and classic choices.

 It is always advisable to go neither too glossy nor too matte.
 Avoid lipsticks at either end of the textured scale, too glossy or too matte lipsticks may leave your lips dry and cakey by the time you kiss your groom.
 The best lipstick would be a moisturizing, satin finish one to make your lips look their best and give the most long-lasting finish.